domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 ```

 Because both `Self` and `Self::Api` may implement multiple traits, and any (or all) of these traits could have associated types named `Api` or `Request`, the compiler wants us to be specific and say that we mean the `Api` associated type from `HandlerOn` and the `Request` associated type from `Api` (which it doesn't know, so it gives us an arbitrary `Example` trait).
-Fine, let's write what it says even though it is positively hideous:
+Fine, let's write what it says even though it is positively hideous (`multiple_handlers2`):

 ```rust
 pub trait HandlerOn<'req>: